UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 On Linux, you can install SNMP from the operating system's public repository.

-#### Windows
+#### Windows Server

-On Windows, you can install SNMP through the Roles and Features wizard.
+On Windows server, you can install SNMP through the Roles and Features wizard.

 ### VPN configuration